PopDan23/Calculator-Java/README.md

 Version 1.3 pf Java Calculator ( in progress):
  - the option to repeat the calculus without re-run the test;
- - a more welcome interface;
+ - a more welcome interface; // GUI library: JavaFX and Swing
- - more clean code after the stuff;
+ - more clean code after the stuff + comms for what do they do;
+ - improve imput( more or less numbers to define);

- -
+ Version 1.4 - THC
+ - use calculator online or on a site.